-The analog input of the ADC1173 is a switch followed by an integrator.
+The analog input of the ADC1175 is a switch followed by an integrator.
 The input capacitance changes with the clock level, appearing as 4 pF when the clock is low, and 11 pF when the clock is high.
 Since a dynamic capacitance is more difficult to drive than a fixed capacitance, choose an amplifier that can drive this type of load.
-The LMH6702, LMH6609, LM6152, LM6154, LM6181 and LM6182 have been found to be excellent devices for driving the ADC1173.
+The LMH6702, LMH6609, LM6152, LM6154, LM6181 and LM6182 have been found to be excellent devices for driving the ADC1175.
 Do not drive the input beyond the supply rails.
+Figure 19 shows an example of an input circuit using the LMH6702.